kavyapatel08/ML-Tutorials/README.md

      git clone git@github.com:kavyapatel08/ML-Tutorials.git
    - Open Jupyter Notebook or JupyterLab to explore

+The Datasets/ folder contains all the datasets used across the tutorial notebooks.
+Each notebook references its corresponding dataset from this directory, making it easy to explore and run the notebooks without manual data setup.

-🧠 About
+🧠 About:
-Created by Kavya Patel — this project is part of my Machine Learning learning journey.
+Created by Kavya Patel — this project is part of my Machine Learning learning journey inspired by CampusX’s 100 Days of ML.
 It’s designed to help beginners understand essential ML concepts through hands-on practice.

 ⭐ If you find this helpful, give it a star on GitHub!